Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 ## Prefix Tree

-Prefix trees are used for storing key-value pairs, in a way that provides the ability to efficiently prove that a search key's value was looked up correctly.
+Prefix trees are used for storing key-value pairs in a way that provides the ability to efficiently prove that a search key's value was looked up correctly.

 Each leaf node in a prefix tree represents a specific key-value pair, while each parent